 The Front shifter for the T56 Magnum is identical to the direct mount shifter for the TR6060.
 Clever, eh?

 In the photos below we show two different shifters installed in a TR6060 out of a 2016 Camaro.
 The red one is by Driveline Components and the silver one is by Core Shifters.
 Please contact us for a shifter quote.

 2. Fixed Yoke vs Slip Yoke means a more expensive driveshaft for solid rear axle applications

 The TR6060 is used in OEM applications with independent rear suspension (“IRS”).
 IRS center sections are fixed in position relative to the transmission.
 Most retrofit applications in American vehicles are with solid rear axles.
 With solid rear axles, the center section moves with the entire rear axle, and these vehicles come with a slip yoke to allow the driveshaft to effectively extend and shorten in length slightly as the rear axle moves through its range of motion.

 For example a 3.5″ aluminum high speed balanced driveshaft for a T56 Magnum with heavy duty u-joints costs $551.
-The equivalent version for a TR6060 in a solid rear axle car costs approx. $1,200.
+The equivalent version with a slip component is $899 and the Sonnax yoke is $209, totaling just over $1,100.